All Episodes

 For small business, they'll get paid by their business through this program.

-And as soon as the medical professionals uh and the president give the the all clear uh we're we're gonna have a ton of liquidity.
+And as soon as the medical professionals and the president give the all-clear, we're going to have a ton of liquidity.

 This has never been done between us and the Fed to put into the economy to support American workers and American business.

-In addition to the jobless numbers we saw today, phase three was signed before the social distancing guidelines were extended for another month.
+Mr. Chair, in addition to the jobless numbers we saw today, Phase 3 was signed before the social distancing guidelines were extended for another month.

-So, what additional relief are you gonna give to Americans as they stay out of work for all these extra weeks?
+So what additional relief are you going to give to Americans as they stay out of work for all these extra weeks?

-Well, we we in the designing this program, we thought that we had liquidity for about 10 weeks, and and that's what we've designed.
+Well, in designing this program, we thought that we had liquidity for about 10 weeks, and that's what we've designed.

-And uh again, I think the president's been very clear.
+And again, I think the President's been very clear.

 If we need to go back to Congress to support the American economy and American workers, we will be doing that.